Fighting for Personalized Education

 So my investigation is more about what can pool our work together and bring it to more of a one-stop-shop type thing that surrounds the whole child ─ not only the whole child but the whole education family or anybody the child is going to be working with including the family members.
 Whoever surrounds that child, how can we all work smarter together, not necessarily harder?

 It’s not the number of resources, but it’s the resource that can bring all of that together and give true accurate data.
 True, accurate resources based on the individual; and it’s also the ability to work within that child’s learning style and interest so that it keeps that child engaged in their work.

-RB: I appreciate you saying “engaged in their work.”
+Mind Rocket: I appreciate you saying “engaged in their work.”
 Let’s dive a little deeper.
 Let’s go to the formative assessment piece and really tie that to what you were just saying to accountability systems.
 How we met was under a discussion around community-based accountability systems and whether or not standardized tests should really be the driver or the sole driver in our examination of learning that is taking place or not taking place within a given class or related to a given student.

 When you were looking at those variables, how do you ─ in your estimation ─ predict what an accountability system can be if done correctly?
 Have we even thought about it in those terms?

 We’re so caught up in the politics and the mud of the current day that it’s hard to project out as to what it really could look like and how it could impact formative assessment, potential parent engagement, and the student engagement of their learning?